LogoLogo

 Introduction

-Integrating AWS SageMaker with Fiddler allows you to monitor your deployed models easily.
-This guide shows you how to use an AWS Lambda function leveraging the Fiddler Python client to read SageMaker inference logs from an Amazon S3 bucket and send those inferences to your Fiddler instance.
-This setup provides real-time visibility, simplifies how you monitor your models, and gives essential insights into how your SageMaker models perform and behave.
+Integrate Amazon SageMaker with Fiddler to monitor your deployed models effectively.
+This guide shows you how to create an AWS Lambda function that uses the Fiddler Python client to process SageMaker inference logs from Amazon S3 and send them to your Fiddler instance.
+This integration provides real-time monitoring capabilities and valuable insights into your model's performance and behavior.

-The Fiddler AI Observability Platform is now available within Amazon SageMaker AI, a part of SageMaker Unified Studio.
-This native integration enables SageMaker customers to use Fiddler to monitor ML models privately and securely, all without leaving Amazon SageMaker AI.
+Fiddler AI Observability Platform is now available within Amazon SageMaker AI in SageMaker Unified Studio.
+This native integration lets SageMaker customers monitor ML models privately and securely without leaving the SageMaker environment.

-Learn more about the new Amazon SageMaker AI with Fiddler native integration offering .
+Learn more about the Amazon SageMaker AI with Fiddler native integration .

 Prerequisites